 © Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

-Pen y Gurnos Round Barrow is a Bronze Age funerary monument located in Ceredigion, Wales.
-The barrow represents a form of burial practice characteristic of the Bronze Age period in Wales, when such earthen mounds were constructed to inter the dead and serve ritual functions within prehistoric communities.
-The site is protected as a scheduled ancient monument under the reference Cadw SAM CD253, reflecting its archaeological significance to understanding Bronze Age burial practices and settlement patterns in the region.
+Pen y Gurnos Round Barrow is a Bronze Age burial monument located in Ceredigion, Wales.
+The barrow forms part of the wider prehistoric funerary landscape of the region, dating to the Bronze Age period when such earthen mounds served as communal or elite burial sites.
+The monument survives as a round barrow, a characteristic burial form of the Bronze Age, constructed to mark and protect inhumations or cremations beneath an earthen mound.
+The site is protected as a scheduled ancient monument under the Cadw designation system, reflecting its archaeological importance for understanding prehistoric burial practices and settlement patterns in medieval Wales and earlier periods.

 Pen y Gurnos Round Barrow is a scheduled monument protected by Cadw under reference CD253.
 View the official record →

-Pen y Gurnos Round Barrow is a Bronze Age funerary monument located in Ceredigion, Wales.
+Pen y Gurnos Round Barrow is a Bronze Age burial monument located in Ceredigion, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD253.

 Pen y Gurnos Round Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen y Gurnos Round Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD253.